lawrenceypil/lawrenceypil.github.io/README.md

 ## Update dependencies
 1. Update the minimum versions in `package.json`.
-2. Run `bun update`.
+2. Run `make update`.
-3. Run `bun run tinacms dev` before pushing to Github.
+3. Once the dev server has loaded, run `ctrl-C` to exit.